zingale/electron_positron_cxx/README.md

 * GNU make >= 4.0.

 > [!NOTE]
-> On a Mac, you will need to install make via brew, since Apple's version is
+> On a Mac, you will need to install make via brew, since Apple's
-> > 10 years old.
-Then use `gmake` instead of `make` in the building
+> version is more than 10 years old.
+Then use `gmake` instead of
-> examples below.
+> `make` in the building examples below.

 ## Root-finding for degeneracy parameter